 Welcome to the latest in our ongoing series of Sales Tax Institute faculty member profiles!
-I recently sat down to talk sales tax with Jennifer Zimmerman, who is the Manager of State Tax Audits and Appeals for Walgreen Co.
+I recently sat down to talk sales tax with Jennifer Zimmerman, who is the Senior Manager, State Tax Audits and Controversy for Walgreen Co.

 Jennifer is a more recent addition to the Sales Tax Institute faculty team.
 She first co-taught with me in early 2016 on our State Tax Credits and Incentives webinar.
 Shortly after that, she taught at the 2016 Advanced Sales and Use Tax Workshop.
 She also taught at our 2017 Basics of Sales & Use Tax course.